Fear is one of the biggest challenges most marketers face.

 So, I pulled my foot in.

-My mum went over the handle bars, fortunately not hurt, because my foot got caught in the spokes of the back wheel causing my ankle to twist and stopping the bike very suddenly.
+My mum went over the handle bars.
+Fortunately she was not hurt.
+However, my foot got caught in the spokes of the back wheel causing my ankle to twist therefore stopping the bike very suddenly.

-I ended up with a fractured ankle and had to wear a cast for months it seemed. and a pathological fear of bikes.
+I ended up with a fractured ankle.
+I had to wear a cast for months it seemed.
+Plus I developed a pathological fear of bikes.

 Mum and dad patiently tried to help me ride a bike, but my fear caused me to fail again and again.